GemmaButcher-dev/freestyle_dance/README.md

 ## Testing

+### Overall Peformance

+The complte site was tested on lighthouse to assess the overall performance of the site.
+You can see the results [here](docs/testing/lighthouse_test.png)

 ### Code Validation

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.